 8215 Rainbow Heights Road, Fallbrook, CA 92028

-Rainbow Conservation Camp crews provide labor for work projects for the National Park Service, California State Parks and Recreation, San Diego County, and other organizations.
-Work projects include brush clearing; weed abatement, hazardous tree removal, downed tree removal, liter removal, filling sand bags and other cleanup projects.
+Rainbow Conservation Camp crews provide assistance with work projects for the National Park Service, California State Parks and Recreation, San Diego County, and other organizations.
+Work projects include brush clearing, weed abatement, hazardous tree removal, downed tree removal, liter removal, filling sand bags and other clean-up projects.

-The Rainbow Conservation Camp CC #2 was the first camp jointly operated by the California Department of Corrections and Rehabilitation (CDCR) and CAL Fire.
-The camp began operations on October 1, 1946 with a small group of male inmates, CDCR staff, and CAL Fire employees.
+The camp began operations on Oct.
+1, 1946 with a small group of male inmates, CDCR staff, and CAL FIRE employees.
 The camp made history again in 1983 when it became an all-female inmate camp.
-The camp remained under administrative supervision of the Sierra Conservation Center (SCC) until October 2005, when the California Institution for Women (CIW) took over the operation of Rainbow, Puerta La Cruz and the Malibu Conservation Camps.
+The camp remained under administrative supervision of the Sierra Conservation Center (SCC) until October 2005, when the California Institution for Women (CIW) took over the operation of Rainbow, Puerta La Cruz and the Malibu Conservation Camps

 The primary mission of the camp is to provide inmate fire crews for fire suppression principally in San Diego and Riverside Counties, but has been assigned to numerous off-reservation assignments throughout the state.
 In addition to fire suppression, inmate hand crews provide a work force for conservation projects and community service.